NetApp/FSx-ONTAP-samples-scripts/Solutions/FSxN-as-PVC-for-EKS/README.md

 how the storage class was configured.

 ## Create a stateful application
-Now that you have setup Kubernetes to use Trident to interface with FSxN for presistent storage, you are ready to create an application that will use it.
+Now that you have set up Kubernetes to use Trident to interface with FSxN for persistent storage, you are ready to create an application that will use it.
 In the example below, we are setting up a MySQL database that will use a iSCSI LUN configured on the FSxN file system.